smart-underworld/seestar_alp/docker/README.md

 # seestar_alp on docker
 Docker provides a portable way to run the application on any OS and architecture.
+It's been tested on various Linux distributions and architectures, Mac OS (Apple Silicon, but should also work on Intel), and Windows 11 with WSL 2.

 # Install docker
 This should work with any version of docker (e.g. Docker Desktop, docker.io, docker-ce, etc.).